cloudfoundry/loggregator-release/docs/cert-config.md

 By default, metron, doppler, syslog_drain_binder, and loggregator_trafficcontroller all communicate with etcd over http.
 To enable TLS mutual auth to etcd, you'll need to generate certificates and update your manifest

-**NOTE: Communicating with etcd over TLS is currently experimental, and will have an impact on other components within CloudFoundry.
-Enable it at your own discretion.
-The properties discussed below as well as their behavior might change in the future.**

 #### etcd

 Refer to [etcd-release's guide on Encrypting Traffic](https://github.com/cloudfoundry-incubator/etcd-release#encryption) for etcd's properties.